 While you may help your child figure out a math problem or proofread an English essay from time to time, teaching him or her successful study habits and strategies is not always so simple.
 Our tutors in the Omaha region use a wide range of study tactics, tips and techniques to teach practical skills that can be used both inside and outside the classroom: time management, organization, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

-Our study skills program teaches strategies for smart studying, including:
+Our study skills program features such strategies and tactics as:

-- Time management competencies for efficiently managing schedules and coursework.
+- Time management for effectively managing time and schoolwork.

-- Organizational abilities for streamlining schoolwork, arranging a personal study area, setting personal expectations and using an academic planner.
+- Better organization for tackling coursework, optimizing a personal study area, setting personal expectations and utilizing an academic planner.

-- Learning how to identify teacher expectations and use active listening.
+- How to identify teacher expectations and priorities.

-- Getting to grips with college admissions requirements, including the college admission essay.
+- Getting to understand college admissions requirements, including the college admission essay.

-- Job interview tips and how to write a great resume and cover letter.
+- Job interviewing techniques and how to write an impactful cover letter and resume.